See the original Interview in German about Industry 4.0

-Dr. Brunner: Industry 4.0 is based on many new concepts that cover connectivity and intelligence generated from data.
+Dr Brunner: Industry 4.0 is based on many new concepts that cover connectivity and intelligence generated from data.
 Examples are machine-, sensor- or log-data.
 That’s why one of the challenges companies face is the huge increase in data growth: Soon we’ll face multiple zettabytes of data to gain insights from.
 Additionally, analytics get more efficient and are performed in real-time.
 Examples are real-time predictions and improving production processes.
-Next to increasing speed of data growth data variety increases as well.
-Those different types of data have to be combined, analyzed and combined with structured data like ERP or CRM.
+Next to increasing speed of data growth, data variety increases as well.
+Those different types of data must be combined, analysed and combined again with structured data like ERP or CRM.

-Dr. Brunner: For quite some time developers of big-data-software postulated that it is enough to install the software and start collecting and analyzing data.
-To me that is not useful, because often money is paid for licensees instead of valuable business insights.
+Dr Brunner: For quite some time developers of big-data-software postulated that it is enough to install the software and start collecting and analysing data.
+To me, that is not useful, because money is often paid for licensees instead of valuable business insights.
 Sometimes different systems are bought, which creates a zoo of different software.
 Everyone choosing this way might face problems when it comes to finding experts for special solutions.
-Instead of that I recommend to choose one specific problem or business case and start with one goal.
+Instead of that, I recommend to choose one specific problem or business case and start with one goal.
 In most cases one system is sufficient.
-The most important requirement is to define a process model with an adequate architecture.
+The most important requirement is to define a process model with adequate architecture.
 That is a great basis to build up from.
 Additionally, data quality is important.
-Normalizing and adjusting is a time-intense process that is sometimes underestimated.
+Normalising and adjusting is a time-intense process that is sometimes underestimated.

-Dr. Brunner: From our training, we see that industry 4.0 teams are very multidisciplinary.
-Next to specialized departments, the IT team and analysts there are members from security and data protection.
-Especially for production plants the IT process is complex and many departments are connected, each with individual challenges.
-Therefor a training is a very good way to bring everyone together and on the same level.
+Dr Brunner: From our training, we see that industry 4.0 teams are very multidisciplinary.
+Next to specialized departments, the IT team, and analysts, there are members of security and data protection.
+Especially for production plants, the IT process is complex and many departments are connected, each with individual challenges.
+Therefore, a training is a very good way to bring everyone together and onto the same level.
 Thereby a shared strategy can be developed.
 In case a specialized department wants to answer an individual question the training can be adapted to it.
 It is important, that interest and openness towards new digital topics are given.

-Dr. Brunner: We work with examples from practice and participants can work on use cases themselves.
+Dr Brunner: We work with practical examples from experience and participants can work on use-cases themselves.
 Additionally, we look at system demonstrations.
 Usually participants are surprised by the huge variety of possible applications occurring in big data surroundings.
-Often a clear vision of the individual architecture is the result of a training.
+Often a clear vision of the individual architecture is the result of training.